rjdp/Stack/README.md

 # Stack
-Checks status whether any of php,nginx,mysql is installed, if not then installs using proper subcommands and also reports their running status
+CLI app based on Cement Framework to Check whether any of php, nginx, mysql is installed, if not then installs using proper subcommands and also reports their running status

 Usage
 ======